 I’m not sure when it started, but there’s been an increase in people asking about internet privacy and data collection.
-People are concerned about the use of data in general and not just on this website.
-This is good, but it also highlights that I haven’t done the best job in telling people what information is captured in a web server log and how it can be used.
-I can’t answer for all web sites, but I can for this one.
+People are rightfully concerned about the use of data and not just on this website.
+This is good but highlights that I haven’t done the best job telling people what information is captured in a web server log and how it can be used.
+I can’t answer for all websites, but I can for this one.
 My answers may surprise you.

-Many of you know I’m concerned about privacy so I was startled to get a reader request to remove data.
-The more I dug into the issue it became clear that people don’t know what data is collected.
+Many of you know I’m concerned about privacy, so I was startled to get a reader request to remove data years back before GDPR.
+The more I dug into the issue, the more I realized people don’t know what data is collected.
 And as we all know, fear takes on a life of its own.
 I hope that this article will address those concerns.

 The process begins when your web browser requests a page from our website.
-Most sites maintain a web server log that records these transactions.
-A log transaction is generally defined as getting a resource such as a web page, picture, file and so on.
-The server log can be configured to capture various fields.
-Most websites keep up a server log as it has very useful information such as traffic patterns and errors.
+Many sites maintain a server log that records these transactions.
+A log transaction is generally defined as getting a resource such as a web page text, picture, file, etc. Most websites keep a server log as it has beneficial information such as traffic patterns and errors.
 In our case, the web server uses the Apache HTTP combined server log format.
 This may vary based on the hosting company.

 Where’s My Personal Info?

 While weblogs contain lots of data, I can’t say they are fun to read.
 The data can be helpful, but you need a log analysis tool or a service like Splunk or Sumo Logic to make sense of the information.
 In addition, different collection methods may capture different information.
 Some hosting companies also provide analysis programs.

 In the case of the reader who wanted her data removed, she thought these logs collected all sorts of personal info.
 And in a sense, they do, but not like many people think.
 No line item says Jane Doe from Franklin, Tennessee came to this site from Bing, read 2 articles, and left the site by clicking an Amazon book recommendation.

 The best way to illustrate why I can’t tell this is to show an example log entry.